 Federal laws against selling concentrated forms of cannabis will also come to an end on October 17th.
 Liquid for vaporizers will become legal, as will hashish.
 Oil and shatter will be just as legitimate.

 On the downside, public smoking laws will become stricter in many parts of the country soon.
 Currently, Quebec has the most lenient provincial laws, but the laws will soon become much more restrictive.
 Legal cannabis may disappear from public spaces in many parts of the country over the next few years.
-Restaurants are not and will not be allowed to serve edibles anywhere.
+Restaurants are not able serve edibles anywhere.
 It will also not be possible to sell products that combine cannabis with other legal drugs.
 There will be no alcoholic beverages that also contain cannabis and no vape liquids that include a mix of nicotine and THC.

 What should be expected in 2020?